0duda/LunarLander-ReinforcementLearning/README.md

 # Lunar Lander - Reinforcement Learning Project

 This project implements Reinforcement Learning agents for the **Lunar Lander** environment from Gymnasium, using the **PPO (Proximal Policy Optimization)** algorithm from Stable-Baselines3.
-It project was developed as part of the Introduction of Intelligent and Autonomous Systems course at FCUP (BSc in Artificial Intelligence and Data Science, University of Porto, 2025/2026).
+It was developed as part of the Introduction of Intelligent and Autonomous Systems course at FCUP (BSc in Artificial Intelligence and Data Science, University of Porto, 2025/2026).
 The goal is to train RL agents to perform successful landings in the Lunar Lander environment, with different reward variations and constraints.

 ### Authors